How gun control and gay rights became key to selling jeans

 “This knowledge gives us power in the market,” Kessler says.

-Reflecting Diversity
+Reflecting diversity

 American Eagle has found that Gen Zers think of themselves as diverse, politically involved, and interested in engaging with people outside of the digital realm (yes, they like shopping in stores.)
 That diversity extends to ethnicity, sexuality, and even body image.